baseonballs/mpower-sitedocs/site-docs/index.md

 >
 > <span style="color: orange; font-weight:bold; font-style: italic">WARNING</span>: This site is in <span style="color: red; font-weight:bold; font-style: italic">draft mode</span>; pages that are stubbed with "no contents" will yield a `404-Not Found error`.
 This is by design.
 >
-> The contents of this portal is rapidily evolving and reflects most of the concepts found in the **"Art of Problem Solving"** textbook, and many of my favorate math topics.
+> The contents of this portal is rapidily evolving and reflects most of the concepts found in the **"Art of Problem Solving"** textbooks, and many of my favorate math topics, particularly theory.
 If you see gaps or errors with this portal, please contact: <span style="color: grey; font-weight:bold; font-style: italic">Jeffrey Lucas, Math/CS Mentor - &lt;@baseonballs | email:lucasjt@gmail.com&gt;</span> for updates and erratas.

 ---

 Welcome to our **❤️Math Learning Portal**, the go-to destination for mastering mathematics at all levels!
-Whether you're just starting with the basics or diving deep into advanced topics, the portal offers a structured and engaging learning experience in both mathematics.
-Our goal is to deepen your understanding of these subjects.
+Whether you're just starting with the basics or diving deep into advanced topics, this portal offers a structured and engaging learning experience in both mathematics and computer science.
+Our goal is to deepen your understanding of these domain.

-The content is designed with a strong theoretical emphasis to help you become familiar with mathematical and logical notations, and to develop a deeper sense of abstraction in the art of problem-solving.
-The aim is to immerse you in the language of mathematics, teaching you how to interpret and contextualize the types of math and computer science questions you will undoubtedly encounter.
-Additionally, you'll be rigorously tested, sharpening your critical thinking skills to their fullest potential.
-Happy learning and become brighter each, and every day.
+The content emphasizes theory to help you develop mathematical reasoning and gain a deeper sense of abstraction in the art of problem-solving.
+You'll be immersed in the language of mathematics, learning to interpret and contextualize the types of math and computer science questions you'll undoubtedly encounter.
+Additionally, you'll be rigorously tested, honing your critical thinking skills to their fullest potential.

+> Happy learning and become brighter each, and every day.

 Here, you'll explore everything from **Elementary Mathematics** to **Advanced Concepts** in a way that fosters curiosity and understanding.
 Our notes and lessons cover key areas, including: